 It becomes a great challenge to data managers when

 - Data requires recalculation after data import or export.

 - References to the data need constant redefinition.

-- Name inclusion or omission need to be worked on every time.
+- Name inclusion or omission needs to be worked on every time.

 - Data flows in in big volumes

-When this kind of challenges come calling, it means a company has outgrown Excel and needs a software that does all these automatically.
+When these kinds of challenges come calling, it means a company has outgrown Excel and needs software that does all these automatically.